jmmencha/JMM_Rutgers_DSBC_HW3/README.md

   * The greatest increase in profits (date and amount) over the entire period

-  * The greatest decrease in losses (date and amount) over the entire period
+  * The greatest increase in losses (date and amount) over the entire period

 * As an example, your analysis should look similar to the one below: